nasirlukman/nasirlukman.github.io/_posts/2025-02-19-bare-earth.md

 2. Pixel Filtering: Using various spectral indices for vegetation, water, and soil to exclude unwanted pixels.

-2. Geometric Median Computation: Calculating the median of the remaining pixels to minimize noise and cloud contamination.
+2. Geometric Median Computation: Calculating the geometric median of the remaining pixels to minimize noise and cloud contamination.

 3. Final Masking: Removing residual built-up areas using LULC maps.